 Same as for the south ridge.
 This route is the first leg of a ridge traverse from Peak 9785 to Peak 10263.

 From the summit of Peak 9785, follow the ridge crest northwest to a saddle (9,284 feet) then up over Point 9457.
 From Point 9457, descend west to another saddle at 9,180 feet.
 This saddle is the low point between peak 9785 and Peak 10263.
 This is the terminus of the northwest ridge of Peak 9785.

 Northeast Shoulder/Northwest Ridge, Class 2

-From the 8,820-foot connecting saddle, scramble SW straight up through the steep pine forest to intercept the Northwest Ridge of Peak 9785.
-Follow the rocky ridge crest SE back to the open summit of Peak 9785.
+From the 8,820-foot connecting saddle, scramble southwest straight up through the steep pine forest to intercept the northwest ridge of Peak 9785.
+Follow the rocky ridge crest southeast back to the open summit of Peak 9785.

-From the summit of Peak 9785, descend SE on a shoulder of steep, loose talus/scree/gravel in open terrain then in semi-open terrain with scattered pines.
-Be sure to not mistakenly descend E to cliffed Point 9128 or you will get hung up.
-You can see this wicked point from the Southeast Shoulder.
-The Southeast Shoulder bends R/S as you descend toward the valley floor and becomes more of a face descent.
+From the summit of Peak 9785, descend southeast on a shoulder of steep, loose talus/scree/gravel in open terrain then in semi-open terrain with scattered pines.
+Be sure to not mistakenly descend east to cliffed Point 9128 or you will get hung up.
+You can see this wicked point from the southeast shoulder.
+The southeast shoulder bends right/south as you descend toward the valley floor and becomes more of a face descent.